ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

   OMERO.web will use file-based sessions.
-The session files are stored under a temporary folder determined by the output of `tempfile.gettempdir()`, usually `/tmp` and prefixed either by the value of :property:`omero.web.session_cookie_name` if the property is set of by `sessionid` if the property is unset.
+The session files are stored under a temporary folder determined by the output of `tempfile.gettempdir()`, usually `/tmp` and prefixed either by the value of :property:`omero.web.session_cookie_name` if the property is set or by `sessionid` if the property is unset.
   For a default configuration, the following command will typically delete all file sessions::